infernojs/inferno/README.md

 - React-like API, concepts and component lifecycle events
 - Partial synthetic event system, normalizing events for better cross browser support
 - Inferno's [`linkEvent`](https://github.com/infernojs/inferno/blob/master/README.md#linkevent-package-inferno) feature removes the need to use arrow functions or binding event callbacks
-- Isomorphic rendering on oth client and server with `inferno-server`
+- Isomorphic rendering on both client and server with `inferno-server`
 - Unlike React and Preact, Inferno has lifecycle events on functional components
 - Unlike Preact and other React-like libraries, Inferno has controlled components for input/select/textarea elements
-- Components can be rendered outside its current html hierarchy using `createPortal` - API
+- Components can be rendered outside their current html hierarchy using `createPortal` - API
 - Support for [older browsers](https://github.com/infernojs/inferno#browser-supports) without any polyfills
-- defaultHooks for Functional components, this way you can avoid re-defining lifecycle events per usage
+- defaultHooks for Functional components, this way re-defining lifecycle events per usage can be avoided

 ## Browser support
 Since version 4 we have started running our test suite **without** any polyfills.